-Passover is nearly here, which means millions of observing Jews all over the world will be riding their pantries of all leavened breads and gearing up for a seder — or maybe two.
+Passover is nearly here, which means millions of observing Jews all over the world will be ridding their pantries of all leavened breads and gearing up for a seder — or maybe two.

-This year, Passover begins at nightfall on March 30 and ends on April 7.
+In 2023, Passover begins at nightfall on April 5 and ends on April 13.
 The Jewish holiday is centered around the retelling of the Biblical story of the Jewish people being freed from slavery in Egypt.
 Every family has its own Passover rituals, which may reflect family tradition or the denomination of Judaism (some are more orthodox, others less traditional).

 If you’re new to this observance — maybe you have been invited to your first Passover seder, or maybe your church has decided to host one in advance of Easter — here’s a Passover primer for all your questions including the history behind it, what a seder is and why people don’t eat leavened bread during the holiday.